 It is free of charge but can only be prescribed by doctors and if certain criteria are met.
 Sexual health and HIV clinics can provide it, as can Accident & Emergency departments of hospitals.
 Regular family doctors (GPs) don’t give PEP.

 PEP is available from bSHaW Specialist Sexual Health Clinics.
 However, please be aware that all Clinics are closed on Bank Holidays, therefore in case of an emergency:

-If somebody needs PEP when the clinics are closed people should go to A&E at Stoke Mandeville Hospital for sexual exposure and for occupational exposure eg a policeman gets a needle stick injury then MIU or A&E.
+If somebody needs PEP when the clinics are closed people should go to A&E at Stoke Mandeville Hospital for sexual exposure and for occupational exposure the Urgent Treatment Centre (UTC) or A&E.

 PrEP (Pre Exposure Prophylaxis) is a course of HIV drugs taken by HIV negative people before sex to reduce the chance of getting HIV.

 Results in trials have been very successful, with PrEP significantly lowering the risk of becoming HIV positive and without major side effects.

 The medication used for PrEP is a tablet called Truvada, which contains tenofovir and emtricitabine (which are drugs commonly used to treat HIV).

 A 3 year clinical trial called the PrEP Impact Trial has now started across England, which will involve at least 10,000 participants and will answer key questions on the extent of need, uptake and duration of the use of PrEP in the setting of sexual health clinics.
 For more information on this please click on the following link.
 The PrEP Impact Trial website